CervelloLabs/referrski/packages/react-native/README.md

 Returns: Promise<InvitationResponse>

-### ReferrSki.verifySignup(options)
+### ReferrSki.validateSignup(options)

-Verifies if an invitation exists for the specified identifier during signup.
+Validates and records that a user has completed signup after accepting an invitation.

 Parameters:
-- `options`: Object
+- `options`: ValidateSignupOptions
-  - `inviteeIdentifier`: string - The identifier to verify
+  - `inviteeIdentifier`: string - The identifier of the user who signed up
+  - `userId`: string - The unique user ID from your app's authentication system
-  - `invitationId?`: string - Optional specific invitation ID to verify
+  - `invitationId?`: string - Optional specific invitation ID to validate

-Returns: Promise<{ success: boolean; verified: boolean }>
+Returns: Promise<ValidateSignupResponse>

 ### ReferrSki.deleteInviterData(inviterEmail)